-Small-sized reverse vending machine system for convenience stores Number of PET bottle reverse vending machines installed and amount recovered FY2020 8,700 1,001 Achieving Complete Bottle-to-Bottle PET Bottle Recycling
+Small-sized reverse vending machine system for convenience stores FY2018 FY2019 FY2020 FY2021 Amount recovered (tons) 8,900 9,740 8,700 10,800 Number installed (Units) 759 820 1,001 2,098 Number of PET bottle reverse vending machines installed and amount recovered Achieving Complete Bottle-to-Bottle PET Bottle Recycling From June 2019, Seven & i Group began selling "Seven Premium Hajime Ryokucha Ichi-nichi Ippon" in recycled bottles made by using 100% of the PET bottles collected by reverse vending machines at stores.
+It is the first initiative of its kind in the world that recycles PET bottles collected from specific distribution groups as raw materials and sells them as a product again in the same distribution group.

-In June 2019, Seven & i Group began selling "Seven Premium Hajime Ryokucha Ichi-nichi Ippon" in recycled bottles made by using 100% of the PET bottles collected by reverse vending machines at stores.
-It is the first initiative of its kind in the world that recycles PET bottles collected from specific distribution groups as raw materials and sells them as a product again in the same distribution group.\\ %As of June 5, 2019.
+^{} As of June 5, 2019.
 Study by Coca-Cola Japan and Seven & i Holdings.
 Using Recycled PET Material for Clothing Seven & i Group is making efforts to expand the use of recycled PET materials while promoting the collection of PET bottles.
 In February 2020, "Seven Premium Lifestyle Body Cooler," an underwear that utilizes PET bottles collected by PET bottle reverse vending machines installed at the Group stores and uses recycled yarn made from the PET bottles, went on sale at Ito-Yokado, York-Benimaru, and Sogo & Seibu stores nationwide.
-As of February 2021, Ito-Yokado carries approximately 250 clothing items that use these recycled materials, accounting for about 12% of the sales mix for Ito-Yokado's underwear category.
+As of the end of February 2022, Ito-Yokado carries approximately 200 clothing items that use these recycled materials, accounting for about 13% of the sales mix for Ito-Yokado's underwear category.
 We plan to continue developing products that use recycled PET bottle materials moving forward.
 PET Bottle Recycling Scheme

 Reducing the Use of Disposable Plastic Bags Seven & i Group has promoted the reduced use of disposable plastic bags by asking customers whether they need a bag at the register, displaying posters and POP signs, and holding events to encourage customers to bring their own shopping bags when shopping at stores.
-Seven-Eleven Japan, with the marine plastic waste problem becoming a social issue, has recommended that 21,000 stores nationwide use plastic shopping bags containing 30% plant-derived biomass polyethylene to further reduce usage fees for petroleum-derived plastics.
-As plastic shopping bags started to cost money in July 2020, the turn-down rate across the entire Group has climbed to just under 80%, and the turn-down rate at Seven-Eleven Japan, which was about 30% before the charge was applied, has grown to be about 75% (as of the end of February 2021), leading to an 8,000-ton reduction in the use of plastic (amount reduced from the July 2020 start of charging to February 2021).
-Moreover, the "amount equivalent to Head Office revenue" from the charge of plastic shopping bags is being used widely for future generations and funding cleanup activities, such as the cost of installing PET bottle reverse vending machines at 7-Eleven stores, which has been done as an initiative to reduce our negative environmental impact, and partial donations to the Seven-Eleven Foundation.
+In July 2020, we commenced usage fees for plastic shopping bags, and as of the end of February 2022, the rate of decline in use of plastic shopping bags for the entire Group was just under 80%.
+Seven-Eleven Japan has recommended that 21,000 stores nationwide use plastic shopping bags containing 30% plant-derived biomass polyethylene to further reduce usage fees for petroleum-derived plastics.
+As plastic shopping bags started to cost money, the turn-down rate at Seven-Eleven Japan, which was about 30% before the charge was applied, has grown to be about 72% (as of the end of February 2022).
+This had led to about 8,000-ton reduction in the use of plastic (amount reduced from the July 2020 start of charging to February 2021) and to about 17,000-ton reduction in the fiscal year ended in February 28, 2022 compared to the previous fiscal year.
+Moreover, in the fiscal year ended February 28, 2022, the "amount equivalent to Head Office revenue" from the sales of plastic shopping bags amounted to approximately 860 million yen, which is being used as part of costs for the installation of PET bottle reverse vending machines.
 Reducing Waste Resulting from Products Ito-Yokado is working to curtail the generation of waste and to promote reuse and recycling with a view to reducing waste disposal.
 For example, in product deliveries, Ito-Yokado utilizes reusable containers and hangers for delivery of apparel as a way of cutting down on the use of packaging and cardboard.
 At stores, Ito-Yokado promotes understanding of recycling, and store employees are encouraged to rigorously sort waste for recycling purposes.